At The Ark

-Through the activities, children should achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment with trees, as well as respecting the strict boundaries that are outlined on the first visit to maintain their safety.
-Within these boundaries they are encouraged to take risks and explore within an environment that would be different to their norm.
-We explore the natural habitat, the varying stages of growth throughout the calendar year, and the wildlife that can be found in different areas of the 'Forest'.
+Through the activities children achieve and develop self confidence and self esteem through hands on learning experiences in different environments, while respecting the strict boundaries staff outline to maintain their safety.
+Within these boundaries children are encouraged to take risks and explore within an environment that would be different to their norm.
+We will explore natural habitats, varying stages of growth throughout the year and the wildlife that can be found in different areas of the "Forest".

-Children need to wear long trousers and long sleeves in all weathers to avoid bites or stings.
-They also need to be wear wellies, waterproofs or sun hats and bring spare clothes and water bottle in a small back-pack.
+Children need to wear long trousers and long sleeves to avoid bites and stings.
+They also need to wear weather appropriate clothing (wellies and waterproofs in wet weather, sunhats in hot weather).

 St Brendan's Care Home visits

-3 times a year, the children from The Ark visit the residents at St Brendan's Care Home.
-This interaction between the generations has proven benefits to both age groups and the residents here certainly enjoy our visits.
+We regularly visit to St Brendan's Care Home.
+This interaction between the generations has proven benefits to both the children and the residents and the residents here certainly enjoy our visits.

-Children have partnered residents to decorate plant pots and plant flowers, make Christmas tree decorations, and create Easter Bonnets.
-The most recent visit saw the children go in their costumes to talk about their topic, People who help us.
-They sang songs, decorated Easter eggs, paraded their Easter Bonnets, and sang some songs.
+Children have partnered residents to decorate plant pots and plant flowers, make bookmarks and Christmas tree decorations, and create Easter Bonnets.
+They sing songs, talk with the residents and share stories.